Southbank Centre Winter Market

 Given that their nation is home to Lapland, is covered in snow for half the year and boasts a healthy population of wild reindeer, it’s no surprise than the Finns love Christmas.
 You can expect plenty of festive feels at this always-popular annual Christmas Market at Rotherhithe’s Finnish Church.
 Browse traditional Finnish toys, design pieces, Christmas cards and plenty of Moomin memorabilia before tucking into barbequed food, cinnamon buns and salmon sandwiches, all washed down with a glass of steaming glögg.

-Opening Dates: November 28-30, December 5-7
+Opening dates: November 28-30, December 5-7

-Best For: Edible gifts more memorable than a tin of Celebrations.
+What you’ll find: Edible gifts more memorable than a tin of Celebrations.

 • Things to do